rjunior8/neonumy/README.md

 	Database changed
 	MariaDB [your_db]>

-#8º Step
+# 8º Step
-Open test/config.py file and change user, password and database.__
+Open test/config.py file and change user, password and database.<br />
 NOTE: If you have trouble with the connection, it's because you need to install pymysql and add "+pymysql" as you can see in the code.

 	$ pip install pymysql

-#9º Step
+# 9º Step
 Open test/app/_ _init_ _.py file and change the IP to your (and the port if you wants).

-#10º Step
+# 10º Step
-Initialize the database, make the migration and upgrade and then initialize the application.__
+Initialize the database, make the migration and upgrade and then initialize the application.<br />
 Run:

 	$ python run.py db init